-Students would not behave in the same way since they are different; they cannot work at the same rate and also cannot understand facts and concepts in the same way.
-Ample opportunities for participation must be given to all pupils.
-Both weak and good students must be encouraged.
+Students would not behave in the same way since they are different, they cannot work at the same rate and also cannot understand facts and

 Dealing with Class Misdemeanors

 Teachers should not take all acts of indiscipline to the headmaster.
 If they do, students will no longer respect the teachers.
 Classroom crisis should be effectively managed by the teacher.